 The main causes are:

 - Training with intensity in one (or a few) specific discipline(s).

 Poor joint mobility can cause pain, discomfort and muscle stiffness, restrict movement, increase susceptibility to injury and lead to fatigue, compromised joint health and poor posture.

 Moving smoothly through the poses circulates synovial fluid to the joints which allows the bones to glide over each other without friction.
 This fluid also delivers nutrients and oxygen to the cartilage, which unlike other body tissue, does not have its own blood supply.

-The Mobility workouts also improve cardiorespiratory fitness – not to the level of interval training or even steady state cardio but to a significant degree.
+The style of workout improves cardiorespiratory fitness – not to the level of interval training or even steady state cardio but to a significant degree.
 As you raise your heart rate, your VO2 max – how efficiently oxygen enters your lungs, moves into your bloodstream, and is used by your muscles – increases.
 Unlike slower forms of yoga, in which the focus is on increasing flexibility and promoting relaxation, this type of yoga increases the fitness of your heart, lungs and blood vessels, whilst boosting your metabolism and improving body composition.

 Focus and concentration

 The speed and complexity of the workouts means that they have significant cognitive as well as physical benefits.
 The level of concentration required in flow yoga strengthens networks in the brain that control mental efficiency, making these workouts great for improving concentration, focus and alertness.

 Flow yoga demands that you pay full attention and stay focussed to keep up with the quick succession of poses.
 As it's harder to get lost in thought, the routines become a form of moving meditation.
 The steady cycle of inhalations and exhalations provides you with an engaging mental focal point.
 Mental chatter falls away and your mind becomes calm and clear.
 Try to focus on your breath and the sensations in your body to help you stay present.